Table Of Contents

 Franklin Templeton Digital Holdings Trust: This fund seeks to reflect generally the performance of the price of bitcoin before payment of the fund's expenses.
 It is convenient and cost-effective, lowering the barrier of entry into the crypto market.
 It is offered by Franklin Templeton, custodied by Coinbase, and registered under the Securities Act of 1933.

-Pros and cons of trading Bitcoin ETFs
+Pros and Cons of Trading Bitcoin ETFs

 Trading Bitcoin ETFs offers several benefits, enhancing their appeal to a wide range of investors.
 However, there are also some drawbacks, which we will discuss here.
 This list applies to both types of ETFs.